Provisioning Guide

 How to Provision Like a Veteran Cruiser

-Probably should have led with this section, honestly.
+Probably should have led with this issue, to be candid.
 Prepare your vessel by organizing storage spaces before you shop — label lockers, use clear bins, and know where everything goes before it comes aboard.
 Develop your meal planning skills around what stores well, not what sounds good at the grocery store.
 Root vegetables, canned proteins, dried goods, and sturdy fruits last weeks without refrigeration.
 Plan conservatively on quantities for the first few trips until you know your crew’s actual consumption rate.
 That’s what makes provisioning endearing to us passagemakers — a well-stocked boat means freedom.
 You can change plans, extend the trip, or weather a blow in a remote anchorage without worrying about whether you have enough to eat.

 Captain Tom Bradley